alinush/6.824-lecture-notes/l05-paxos.md

   1. Primary/Backup like Lab 2, but use Paxos to replicate the ViewServer
      - [ next Tuesday's lecture will be about such a system ]
-  2. Lab 3: no ViewServer, all replicas use Paxos instead of primary/backup
+  2. _Lab 3_: no ViewServer, all replicas use Paxos instead of primary/backup

 Replicating either the ViewServer or K/V server with Paxos is similar.